DimitrisZografos/smart-garden-system-v2/README.md

 # Smart Garden System - University Project

 A simplified smart garden monitoring and watering system designed for educational purposes.
-This project simulates a complete garden monitoring system with sensors, actuators, and a web interface.
+This project simulates a garden monitoring system with a single-page web interface.

 ## Overview